Bell Canada: Internet

-Bell Internet provides high speed DSL and fiber to the home FTTH Internet service in many areas where it offers phone service.
-DSL is offered in various speeds ranging from 500 kbit/s to 100 Mbit/s download and 256 kbit/s to 10 Mbit/s upload on DSL while up to 8 Gbit/s on fiber optic depending on what the local infrastructure can support.
+Bell Internet provides high speed DSL and fibre to the home FTTH Internet service in many areas where it offers phone service.
+DSL is offered in various speeds ranging from 500 kbit/s to 100 Mbit/s download and 256 kbit/s to 10 Mbit/s upload on DSL while up to 8 Gbit/s on fibre optic depending on what the local infrastructure can support.

 Bell began offering Fibre-to-the-node Internet access to some subscribers in 2010.
 Bell markets this service under the name "Fibe".
 Many urban Fibe regions can access all speeds up to and including 50+mbps down and 15+mbps up but some rural Fibe regions can only obtain 16 Mbit/s down and 1 Mbit/s up.
 Non-Fibe regions are limited to legacy DSL technology, supporting speeds of up to 7 Mbit/s down and 1 Mbit/s up.
 Bell Canada has now rolled out Fibre to the Home services to certain subscribers across Eastern Canada, this service can provide guaranteed download of 3 Gbit/s and upload speeds of 3 Gbit/s.
 In August 2019, the company announced it would cut roughly 200,000 households from a rural internet expansion program after a federal regulator lowered wholesale broadband prices that major telecom companies can charge smaller internet providers.

 In a press release issued February 24, 2022, Bell announced that it has acquired Internet service provider EBOX.
 Bell wishes to keep the brand and the activities of EBOX and let the company continue to operate independently while remaining based in Longueuil.